 - Hotels.com properties, where we can earn points for free nights with every stay

-Each of these three options has an individual cost in real dollars for every night booked.
+Each of the first three options has an individual cost in real dollars for every night booked.
 The cheapest option is Hilton properties using points banked during my years of traveling for work, since the only costs to us in real dollars are the taxes.
 Our second option with Airbnb is attractive because we pay for them with our Chase Sapphire Reserve card and get 3x the travel points, and also because we can choose homes that have a full kitchen and then cook at home.
 The third option is Hotels.com, and that’s the one that gives us the biggest bonus since we earn 3x travel points for every dollar spent, and then also earn points through the Hotels.com points program which basically means every 11th night is free.

 How Did We Find TrustedHousesitters?

-We first heard about this particular program from Gwen and J on the FIRE Drill Podcast.
+We first heard about this particular program from Gwen and Julie on the FIRE Drill Podcast.
 I was power listening to their fun podcast throughout 2018 and got so many great tips including this one.
 The timing was perfect!
 That podcast episode is called “Retiring at 33 after only five years of work – Anita at The Power of Thrift.”

 How Did We Get Started?